matusnovak/fineframework/doc/markdown/tutorial-codeblocks.md

 Next, when you install CodeBlocks, run it and go to **Settings (main top menu bar) -> Compiler -> Toolchain Executables** and set the compiler installation directory to the compiler's bin path.
 For example: `C:\Program Files (x86)\mingw-w64\i686-5.4.0-posix-dwarf-rt_v5-rev0\mingw32\bin`

 ![Alt](tutorial-cb-02.png)

+### Installing MinGW (not w64)

+To install MinGW, follow <http://www.mingw.org/wiki/HOWTO_Install_the_MinGW_GCC_Compiler_Suite> The next few steps are all exactly same for both MinGW and MinGW-w64, you will just need to set different paths.

 ### Installing FFW